© 2024 Kansas Public Radio

 Officials at Derby High School, south of Wichita, are investigating the source of racist text messages sent to students.

-WICHITA, Kansas — Officials with the Derby school district near Wichita say they have identified a person responsible for sending racist text messages to some students, which appears to be part of a nationwide campaign targeting Black students and adults.
+WICHITA, Kansas — Officials with the Derby school district near Wichita say they have identified a student responsible for sending racist text messages to some classmates, which appears to be part of a nationwide campaign targeting Black students and adults.

 In an email to Derby families, district leaders said “targeted hateful and racist messages” had been reported to a school resource officer at Derby High School, “who was able to identify and meet with the individual sending those messages.”

-The message received by at least one Derby student on Wednesday is similar to a wave of racist texts showing up on phones across the United States after Tuesday’s election.
+The message received by at least five Derby students is similar to a wave of racist texts showing up on phones across the United States after Tuesday’s election.

 The text said, “You have been selected to be a slave at Derby High School,” and included the address of the school.
 It told the recipient to report at a certain time and “be prepared to be searched before entering the Plantation.”